dzufferey/uArmScala/README.md

 position of the arm after initialization by the driver.
 The unit should (hopefully) be millimeters.

+# ToDo

-ToDo: does not yet work as expected, need to look into the uArm controller to really understand what rotation, stretch, and height are ...
+* does not yet work quite as expected, need to look into the uArm controller to really understand how they convert to angle
+* beside jSSC, maybe we can use Netty (might be easier to have a full-duplex communication with the Arduino)

 ## Compiling and running